Estaminet: The estaminets in the 19th century

 Flämische Schenke, (Estaminet, Flemish Tavern) by Lesser Ury 1884, Alte Nationalgalerie.

 At the beginning of the 19th century, in the more elegant cafés, tobacco was forbidden, but smoking was permitted in the estaminets.
 The word "estaminet" was in common use before World War I and referred to an establishment where one could have a drink and smoke.
-There could be, at the same place, a grocery or a farriery facility, like nowadays multi-service cafés.
+There could be, at the same place, a grocery or a farrier facility, like today's multi-service cafés.

 A place to socialize for workers, the estaminet was also the meeting point for local societies, like pigeon-keeping club members or feather-bowling players.

 Some singing societies also included in their name the one of the estaminet where they are gathering.
 For instance, in Flers, there is a society called Les Amis-Réunis de l'estaminet du Pont du Breucq (the friends of Pont du Breucq estaminet).
 In Lambersart, there is a Société des Rigolos Réunie à l'Estaminet de la Carnoy à Lambersart (Society of amusing people gathered at la Carnoy estaminet in Lambersat).
 In Lille, there are several societies called Les Amis-Réunis à l'Estaminet du Grand Quinquin, Les Amis-Réunis à l'Estaminet du Réveil-Matin, Les Bons Buveurs de l'Estaminet de l'Alliance.
 In Roubaix, there are Les Amis-Réunis à l'Estaminet du Bas Rouge à Pile, Les Amis-Réunis Estaminet Bauwens, Les Amis Réunis à l'Estaminet du Poète de Roubaix, Les Amis-Réunis à l'Estaminet tenu par Augustin Roger.
 In Tourcoing, there is the Société des Amis Réunis, Estaminet du Lion-Blanc, à Tourcoing.

 In Lille, on the eve of the First World War, the people were more likely to enjoy their hard lives in the estaminets, where they could relax, meet up with friends, sing patois refrains, and play a variety of games.
 These games included jeu du beigneau (throwing shuffles into a hole), jeu du bouchon (knocking down corks 9 meters apart), skittles, darts, and strength competitions.